GSA-TTS/identity-handbook/_articles/glossary.md

 *Note: LOA has been succeeded by the newer [IAL](#ial) and [AAL](#aal) levels*

 Level of Assurance describes the degree of confidence in the vetting processes required for a user leading up to and including an authentication.
-With login.gov, it's the degree of confidence we require and that partner government agencies require ["that a user is who they say they are"](https://alphagov.github.io/identity-assurance-documentation/shared/glossary.html), per [Gov.UK Verify](https://www.gov.uk/government/publications/introducing-govuk-verify/introducing-govuk-verify), Great Britain's identity assurance service.
+With Login.gov, it's the degree of confidence we require and that partner government agencies require ["that a user is who they say they are"](https://alphagov.github.io/identity-assurance-documentation/shared/glossary.html), per [Gov.UK Verify](https://www.gov.uk/government/publications/introducing-govuk-verify/introducing-govuk-verify), Great Britain's identity assurance service.

 * Level of Assurance 1 (LOA1): Used when an entity needs to know that the same user is returning to the service but doesn’t need to know who that user is; low confidence in the asserted identity’s validity.
 * Level of Assurance 2 (LOA2): Used when an entity needs to know who the user is and that they're real; some confidence in the asserted identity’s validity.